kyg203/kygough.com/_posts/2023-01-24-new-budget-friendly-moto-phones.md

 | Software      | Android 13 MyUX         | Android 13 MyUX                 |
 | Extras        | MicroSD slot            | MicroSD slot                    |
 | Pricing       | €300                    | €250 (4/128 model)              |

+The biggest downgrade with the G73 especially has to be the LCD downgrade from the P-OLED display of the G72.
+OLED displays have much better colour reproduction and are generally better displays, however it is understandable since LCD's are both cheaper and battery efficient.
+Besides the display, the G72 had a more versatile triple camera system which was exchanged for a higher quality main lens and a similar (if not the same) ultrawide lens.
+I think this will be welcome upgrade despite the loss of the depth sensor adn the higher resolution main lens last gen because Motorola tends to have weak camera systems, however many manufacturers have seen success with 50 MP sensors.